 I am PhD candidate in political science at the International Conflict Research group, ETH Zurich.
 I was a visiting researcher at UC Berkeley’s Institute for Eastern European and Eurasian Studies during the 2022 spring semester.

-My main research relates to the origins and consequences of mass identities and political behavior based on inherited traits, such as language and religion.
+My main research interests concern the origins and consequences of political identities at the intersection of comparative politics, historical political economy and international relations.
 I rely on observational data and computational methods to measure and study nationalist and ethnic processes in new settings and with innovative research designs.
-My dissertation uses data on nationalist publications and political claims to study the origins of nationalism across Europe 1750–1945.

 Visiting Student Researcher, 2022